 In this increasingly polluted world, air purifying products have become more popular in order to keep the air we breathe safe and clean.
 It is important to do research to get air purifier ratings deciding on the best one; so as to not waste money on a low quality product that will not produce optimal results.
-Here are some tips on living with an air purifier and purchasing the best air purifier for pet hair.
+Here are some tips on living with an air purifier and purchasing the best air purifier.

 Air quality is a very influential factor on the health and well being of humans.
 Countries suffering from a lot of air pollution may be unaware of its harm due to it being undetected by smell.
 People can not necessarily tell when the air is contaminated.